ryanto/acts_as_votable/README.markdown

 that the user likes, while `@user.likes @model` will cast a vote for @model by
 @user.

-- Need to test a model that is votable as well as a voter

 - The aliased methods are referred to by using the terms 'up/down' and/or 'true/false'.
 Need to come up with guidelines for naming these methods.